iamAkolab/Udacity_JavaDev_Nanodegree/part2_java_basics/collections.md

 </p>

 # Map and Set
 Map stores an element in key and element fashion, that is, when you store an element, you will give it a key for Map to retrieve and manipulate it easily.
-Set stores elements by using hashing.
+A Set is a collection that contains no duplicate elements Set stores elements by using hashing.

 Two common Map implementations are
 * HashMap: no order.